Closer than you think

-Prince Edward Island’s latitude of 46'14" N places us as far north as the south of France, southern Hungary, the Mongolia- China border, and northern Oregon in the U.S.A.
-Our longitude of 63'08" W places us as far west as Venezuela, Argentina and the island of St. Kitts in the Caribbean.
+At a latitude of 46'14" N, Prince Edward ISland is located as far north as the south of France, southern Hungary, the Mongolia- China border, and northern Oregon in the U.S.A.
+At a longitude of 63'08" W, the Island is as far west as Venezuela, Argentina and the island of St. Kitts in the Caribbean.

 Prince Edward Island is in the Atlantic Time Zone, which is UTC-4 hours.
 When it is noon in Prince Edward Island, it is 8:00 a.m. in Vancouver, 10:00 a.m. in Chicago, 11:00 a.m. in Toronto, Montréal, Boston and New York, 4:00 p.m. in London, England and midnight in Perth, Australia.